reveal/revealjs.com/src/api/config.md

   // Flags if we should monitor the hash and change slides accordingly
   respondToHashChanges: true,

   // Push each slide change to the browser history.
 Implies `hash: true`
   history: false,

   // Enable keyboard shortcuts for navigation
   keyboard: true,

+  // Optional function that blocks keyboard events when retuning false
+  //
+  // If you set this to 'foucsed', we will only capture keyboard events
+  // for embdedded decks when they are in focus
+  keyboardCondition: null,

+  // Disables the default reveal.js slide layout (scaling and centering)
+  // so that you can use custom CSS layout
+  disableLayout: false,

   // Enable the slide overview mode
   overview: true,